Vukovar: Municipal area

+Historical development

 In SFR Yugoslavia, the municipalities were generally larger, and the Vukovar municipality spanned the region from Vera and Borovo in the north, Ilok in the east and Tovarnik in the south, but it has since been divided into several municipalities.

 Historically, Vukovar was divided into the Old Vukovar, New Vukovar and former workers' Bata village with Bata Shoes (now Borovo) factory, today known as the Vukovar suburb Borovo Naselje.

 Geography

-Vukovar is located in the Eastern part of Croatia and is the centre of the Vukovar-Syrmia County.
-Its location places it at the border of historical provinces Eastern Slavonia and Western Syrmia.

 The city is positioned on important transport routes.
 Since time immemorial transport routes from the northwest to the southeast were active in the Danube Valley through the Vukovar area.

 After steam ships were introduced in the mid-19th century, and with the arrival of present-day tourist ships, Vukovar is connected with Budapest and Vienna upstream and all the way to Romania downstream.
 The Vukovar harbour is an important import and export station.
 The Danube has always been and remains the connection of the people of Vukovar with Europe and the world.

 Vukovar is located 20 km northeast of Vinkovci and 36 km southeast of Osijek, with an elevation of 108 m.
 Vukovar is located on the main road D2 Osijek—Vukovar—Ilok and on the Vinkovci—Vukovar railway (and road D55).

+Climate

+Since records began in 1999, the highest temperature recorded at the local weather station was 39.8 C, on 6 August 2012.
+The lowest temperature was -21.8 C, on 9 February 2012.

 History

 Prehistory

+The area of Vukovar has been continuously inhabited for five thousand years, which we know based on numerous archaeological sites.
+The Vučedol culture, which developed in the Vučedol locality, is particularly significant for the Vukovar area.
+In 1938, the Vučedol dove was found at that location, which later became a symbol of the town.
+The Vučedol Orion, also found on Vučedol, is equally important and is considered the oldest Indo-European calendar.
+In the area of Vukovar, there are numerous archaeological sites from the Bronze, Early and Younger Iron Ages, from which we can see the way of life of the Illyrians and Celts, the original inhabitants of the Vukovar area.
+During the last decades of the BC era, the Romans reached the Danube in their conquests and built many forts on the border (the so-called Danube limes) as a protection against the barbarian tribes.